Claudiomics/azure-database-migration/README.md

 To manage who can access the data, I integrated Microsoft Entra Directory with my Azure SQL Database setup.
 In this section, I

+To ensure only set individuals or groups are able to access this resource,

 ### Configuring Microsoft Entra ID for Azure SQL Database

 ### Creating a Database Reader User